Singerjohannes/object_drawing_dynamics/README.md

 Depending on the type of analyses this might be time intensive (up to 15-20 hours for the temporal generalization analysis).

 To run the decoding (ROI or searchlight), cross-decoding (ROI or searchlight) and representational similarity analyses (only ROI) for the fMRI-data run fmri_first_level_wrapper.m and specify in the script which part (e.g. decoding, cross-decoding etc.) you want to run.
-Depending on the type of analyses this might be time intensive (up to 3-4 hours for the searchlight analyses).
+Depending on the type of analyses this might be time and/or memory intensive (up to 3-4 hours for the searchlight analyses; with parallelization and the amount of cores used the memory needed increases).